Error recovery

 The way Pegase works without error recovery is described in Basic concepts > Failures and warnings: failures may be an instruction to backtrack or the sign of an actual input error.
 That's why emitted failures are not directly collected into an array, they are emitted as candidates and sorted out using the farthest failure heuristic.
 The general idea of error recovery is to commit the current farthest failure to the final failures array, and resume parsing after skipping the erroneous input section.
 Here is how it's done with Pegase:

-• Commit the current farthest failure by using the $commit hook or the @commit directive.
+- Commit the current farthest failure by using the

-• Identify an expression / terminal / set of terminals you're likely to find after the erroneous portion and from where the parsing can resume from.
+directive. - Identify an expression / terminal / set of terminals you're likely to find after the erroneous portion and from where the parsing can resume from.
 This is called a synchronization expression.
-In C-like languages, it could be the semi-colon ; or a closing block bracket } for example.
+In C-like languages, it could be the semi-colon

 Here is a grammar that parses an array of bits: